ohmusso/wifi_netif/README.md

 # Wi-Fi Passthrough example

-This example send and receive Ethernet frame from Wi-Fi.
+Send and receive Wi-Fi data frame over Uart.

-Sender API : esp_netif_transmit
-Receive API: esp_netif_receive

 The source code based on the following.